hermangroup/docs/introduction/how-to-buy.rst

 as fiat money, into cryptocurrency.
 Many exchanges do not accept fiat money, and exchange between various cryptocurrencies only.
 Trades are handled on markets, and trades are created between pairs of currencies, identified by their ticker codes.
-Dash is widely accepted on exchanges and many pairs exist against both fiat money and cryptocurrency.
-This means it is possible to exchange EUR for DASH, or DASH for BTC, for example.
+Historia is widely accepted on exchanges and many pairs exist against both fiat money and cryptocurrency.
+This means it is possible to exchange EUR for HISTORIA, or HISTORIA for BTC, for example.
 The volume traded on an exchange provides a good indication of how quickly a buy or sell order you place will be filled.
-This section introduces some of the most popular exchanges for trading Dash.
+This section introduces some of the most popular exchanges for trading Historia.

 Marketplace comparison websites